Al-Malik al-Rahim: Seljuq suzerainty

-Toghrül, however, soon decided to put an end to the Buyid state in Iraq.
+Toghrül, however, soon decided to put an end to the Buyid authority in Iraq.
 On December 17, 1055, he arrived in Baghdad as a pilgrim on his way to Mecca, and made it known that after he returned, he would make war with the Fatimids.
 The Abbasid caliph, who had initially preferred the weak Buyids over the strong Seljuks despite the latter's Sunni religion, declared that Toghrül's name should be recited before that of al-Malik al-Rahim in the Friday sermons.
 The amir thereupon became a vassal of the Seljuks.

 Barely a week had passed, however, before the citizens of Baghdad began to complain to the amir about looting committed by the Seljuk troops, asking him to expel them out of the city.
 Toghrül then summoned him to his camp to negotiate over the issue.
 When he arrived, he was accused of acts of retribution against the Seljuk troops, and was arrested over the caliph's protests.
 Al-Malik al-Rahim was the last Buyid ruler of Iraq.
 He died a prisoner in Ray in 1058 or 1059.